Firework Safety Gear & PPE

 Professional firers also invest in sturdy flameproof overalls, so there is no reason why you shouldn’t too.
 A quick look on Amazon returns a number of these at under £40, many with hi-viz bands too.

 That self-conscious feeling

-We can sympathise with this, having cut our pyro teeth on back garden displays when we got into pyro.
-But we’ve also witnessed firework malfunctions in the back garden, some of which could have resulted in injuries to ourselves or other firers if we hadn’t been protected.
+I can sympathise with this, having cut my pyro teeth on back garden displays when I got into pyro.
+But I’ve also witnessed firework malfunctions in the back garden, some of which could have resulted in injuries to myself or other firers if we hadn’t been protected.
 So speaking from experience, you really do need to overcome any resistance to wearing PPE.
 With good PPE on, you can withstand quite a lot in terms of fallout, sparks, flames and other problems, taking it all in your stride.

 Ironically, most of your audience is more likely to respect you if you’re fully kitted out.
 It shows you’re responsible and serious about not blowing up either yourself or your family.
-And believe us when we say, back garden fireworks always feel more powerful when the person firing them is kitted out in PPE.
+And believe me when I say, back garden fireworks always feel more powerful when the person firing them is kitted out in PPE.